blocknetdx/documentation/docs/service-nodes/setup.md

 		```
 		stcli servicenoderegister
 		```
-		Otherwise, if your *Collateral Wallet* is a GUI/Qt wallet running on a different computer, simply enter `servicenoderegister` in *Tools->Debug Console*.
+		Otherwise, if your *Collateral Wallet* is a GUI/Qt wallet running on a different computer, simply enter `servicenoderegister` in *Tools->Debug Console* of your
+		*Collateral Wallet*.
 		1. On your *Service Node Wallet*, issue the `servicenodesendping` command like this:
 		```
 		docker exec exrproxy-env_snode_1 blocknet-cli servicenodesendping
 		```
+		(Note, if you created the `snode-cli` alias or shell script as suggested in the *Tip* above, you can enter simply, `snode-cli servicenodesendping`.)
 	1. On your *Service Node Wallet*, check to confirm your Service Node is running and supporting all the right coins/SPV wallets like this:
 		```
 		docker exec exrproxy-env_snode_1 blocknet-cli servicenodestatus